medic/cht-docs/content/en/docs/core/overview/db-schema.md

 |`type`|The general type of the document, see below|all user-created* documents|
 |`reported_date`|Numerical timestamp of when the document is first created|all user-created documents|

-* User-created documents here generally means contactables and reports, but may extend further.
+* User-created documents here generally means contacts and reports, but may extend further.

-## Contactables (Persons and Places)
+## Contacts (Persons and Places)

-Contactables are either places (e.g. clinic), groupings (e.g. family) or people (e.g. a patient or CHW).
+Contacts are either places (e.g. clinic), groupings (e.g. family) or people (e.g. a patient or CHW).

-The `type` property of contactable records depends on the version of Medic you are running:
+The `type` property of contact records depends on the version of Medic you are running:
- - If you are running 3.7 or later you get to [configure your contact hierarchy](https://github.com/medic/medic-docs/blob/master/configuration/app-settings.md#configuring-the-contact-hierarchy), and the `type` of contactables is `contact`, and the configured type is in the `contact_type` property.
+ - If you are running 3.7 or later you get to [configure your contact hierarchy](https://github.com/medic/medic-docs/blob/master/configuration/app-settings.md#configuring-the-contact-hierarchy), and the `type` of contacts is `contact`, and the configured type is in the `contact_type` property.
  - In earlier versions the type depended on hierarchical location of the contact.
 There are 3 hard coded place types: `district_hospital`, `health_centre` and `clinic` and one people type `person`.
 These place names are often meaningless (hence the configurable contact hierarchy in later versions) to the configured project, and are textually (ie in the UI not in data structures) renamed to mean other things.
 For example, as `clinic` is the lowest level it is often used to represent a family.

 ### Places